krishnakishore999/krishnakishore999/README.md

 - 👋 Hi, I’m @krishnakishore999
 - 👀 I’m interested in ML and Data Science
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on ML,deep learning and data science projects
 - 📫 How to reach me - krishnakishore240702@gmail.com

 <!---